Skip to main content

 This legal framework has direct implications for individuals seeking to optimize their hormonal health.
 Many wellness programs utilize Health Risk Assessments (HRAs) and biometric screenings to gather data on metrics like cholesterol, glucose, and blood pressure.

 These are the very markers that are often dysregulated in conditions of hormonal imbalance, such as low testosterone in men or the metabolic shifts of perimenopause in women.
-For instance, (TRT) has been shown to improve several components of the metabolic syndrome, including waist circumference and triglyceride levels.
+For instance, testosterone replacement therapy (TRT) has been shown to improve several components of the metabolic syndrome, including waist circumference and triglyceride levels.
 Similarly, peptide therapies like Sermorelin or Ipamorelin/CJC-1295 are used to support metabolic function and improve body composition.

 When a wellness program incentivizes achieving certain health outcomes, it intersects with an individual’s ability to manage these underlying conditions.
 The legal protections are in place to ensure that an employee with a diagnosed hormonal condition is not unfairly penalized for having biomarkers that fall outside of a program’s target range.